deafgreatdane/gdp-backend/README.md

 ----

 # retain, but old
-##fancySort  -  Sep 6 2006
-an interactive script for sorting images. does the rollover work.
-Was useful when running lists were scarce, and the data entry of numbers and names happened at the same time

-##onsiteSort.fancySort  -  May 3 2006
-looping prompt for repeated invocations of fancySort.
-Tries to call the web server

 ## keep cartConfirm  -  May 20 2013
  A safety net during the consolidate process.
 After the manual consolidate